yasmin-khaled/movie-database-app/README.md

 ## Components

 ### Home
-- Displays a slider of top-rated movies.
+- Displays a slider of movies.
 - Each movie in the slider is clickable and navigates to the movie details page.

 ### MovieDetails